 As soon as I entered the park (there are a couple of entrances, but I entered from the entrance nearest to Holland Park underground station), it took my breath away.

 The park entrance is walled, and as you walk through the gate, its like stepping into another world.

 As I walked further into the park, the scene became more and more autumnal.
-The Acers almost stole the show.
-That is until I stumbled across the Kyoto Garden, which quite simply took my breath away.
-I have never felt the urge to visit Japan, but if their gardens are anything like the one here in Holland Park, then Japan is also now firmly on my bucket list.
+The Acer’s almost stole the show, until I stumbled across the Kyoto Garden, which quite simply took my breath away.
+I’ve never felt the urge to visit Japan, but if their gardens are anything like the one here in Holland Park, then Japan is also now firmly on my bucket list.
 The colours were spectacular, and despite the large number of tourists trying to get that perfect Instagram shot, it was surprisingly peaceful.

-As I sauntered back to the underground, after a good couple of hours exploring the Park, my mind felt much calmer and more peaceful than it had earlier on in the weekend.
+As I sauntered back to the underground, a couple of hours later, my mind felt much calmer and more peaceful than it had earlier on in the weekend.

-As I get older, I am so grateful to have a much better understanding of my mind.
-I am much more in tune with it these days, knowing when I need to take time out, reducing the chaos around me, and simply just being.
+As I get older, I’m so grateful to have a much better understanding of my mind.
+I’m much more in tune with it these days, knowing when I need to take time out, reducing the chaos around me, and simply just being.

-As I sit in my front room enjoying the last of the days light, which is slowly fading outside the window, I know I can now move into the working week with a clearer, calmer mindset.
-The issues causing my mind to be muddled haven’t gone away, but with a clearer mind, even these don’t seem anywhere near as daunting as they did.
+As I sit in my front room enjoying the last of the days light, I know I can now move into the working week with a clearer, calmer mind.
+The issues causing my mind to be muddled haven’t gone away, but with a peaceful mind, these issues don’t seem anywhere near as daunting as they did.